TwistedInteractive/involve_your_client/readme.markdown

 - This extension uses cookies to store some information (such as the name of the comment-author).
 When cookies are disabled, experience may differ.
 - Don't forget to disable / uninstall this extension when the site goes live ;-)
+- Only when you are logged in as a developer you are able to edit the summary and delete the comments